fernandorpardo/DispmanX/README.md

 ### LIMITATIONS

-Example works for dispmanx type VC_IMAGE_RGB565 (16-bits color) that is the one in hello_dispmanx.
-It is pending to extend this example to 8-bits color types (VC_IMAGE_TF_RGBA32)
+This example works for DispmanX type VC_IMAGE_RGB565 (16-bits color) that is the one in hello_dispmanx.
+A TODO task is to extend this example to 8-bits color types (VC_IMAGE_TF_RGBA32)